bcpierce00/unison/README.md

 Unison has been in use for over 20 years and many people use it to synchronize data they care about.

-Unison shares a number of features with tools such as configuration management packages (CVS, Subversion, git, Mercurial, etc.), distributed filesystems (Coda, etc.), uni-directional mirroring utilities (rsync, etc.), and other synchronizers.
-However, there are several points where it differs:
+Features:

- * Unison runs on almost any system with an OCaml compiler.
-Moreover, Unison works across platforms, allowing you to synchronize a Windows laptop with a Unix server, for example.
+ * Unison works across platforms, allowing you to synchronize a Windows laptop with a Unix server, for example.

  * Unlike simple mirroring or backup utilities, Unison can deal with updates to both replicas of a distributed directory structure.
-Updates that do not conflict are propagated automatically.
+Updates that do not conflict can be propagated automatically.
 Conflicting updates are detected and displayed.

  * Unlike many network filesystems, Unison copies data so that